Eagles draft TCU receiver Jalen Reagor with 21st pick - WHIZ News

+Jalen Reagor’s speed, versatility and athleticism stood out for the Philadelphia Eagles.

-The Philadelphia Eagles have selected TCU wide receiver Jalen Reagor with the 21st pick in the first round of the NFL draft Thursday night.
+The Eagles selected the TCU wide receiver with the 21st overall pick in the first round of the NFL draft Thursday night, giving quarterback Carson Wentz a deep threat.

+Reagor was the fourth of six receivers selected in the first round.
+LSU’s Justin Jefferson went to Minnesota right after Reagor.
+Eagles executive vice president and general manager Howie Roseman compared this crop of wideouts to going to a donut shop.

+“There were a lot of different flavors,” Roseman said.
+“Everyone had their favorite type.
+There was a lot of debate and discussion at that position.
+Jalen fits something we were looking for.
+He’s an explosive guy as a receiver, as a returner.
+He’s explosive with the ball in his hands.”

 The 5-foot-10, 206-pound Reagor averaged 14.2 yards on 43 receptions and had five touchdowns last season.
 He also returned two punts for scores.